-As it is a monitor geared towards gamers, you also get a pretty darn powerful LED lightning system, including a very bright downward firing base projection.
+As it is a monitor geared towards gamers, you also get a pretty darn powerful LED lighting system, including a very bright downward-firing base projection.
 A really futuristic and weighty stand with swivel, tilt, and height adjustability complete a very attractive package.

 It's a very high-end model for very high-end use, hence the eye-wateringly high price point.
 But if video post-production is your bread and butter, and you also are a keen PC gamer, too, then this model is the best gaming monitor you can buy today.

-BenQ continues its run of good form in the world of gaming focused monitors with the EX3203R, which packs in a high refresh rate, a curved display and support for HDR.
-The latter ensures your gaming exploits have the brightest of colours and the deepest of contrasts for a vivid display on-screen.
+BenQ continues its run of good form in the world of gaming-focused monitors with the EX3203R, which packs in a high refresh rate, a curved display and support for HDR.
+The latter ensures your gaming exploits have the brightest of colors and the deepest of contrasts for a vivid display on-screen.

 That 144Hz refresh rate offers a fluid performance, too, while the use of AMD FreeSync 2 technology eliminates choppy tearing and broken frames and ensures silky smooth gameplay.
 The EX3203R is also a looker, too, with a clean and minimalist aesthetic delivering a welcome dose of class.

 The BenQ EX3203R also comes with support for USB-C, enabling SuperSpeed USB data transfer and 2K video delivery on one cable.
 Regardless of your game of choice, this robust 32-inch display will ensure you're doing it justice, as well as deliver for you in terms of general use, too.